Meyer lemon: Cultivation

 The Meyer lemon is popular as an ornamental plant for its compact size, hardiness, and productivity.
 It is decorative and suitable for container growing.
-It is one of the sweetest lemons and even the skin is edible.
+It is one of the sweetest lemons, and even the skin is edible.
 Growing a Meyer lemon tree can either be done in a pot or straight from the ground, but the plant requires plenty of sunlight.
 However, too much sunlight is possible and can burn the plant if exposed for long periods.
 This is why summer sun, morning sunlight, and some afternoon shade are ideal for taking the best care of the lemon tree.
 The tree is reasonably hardy and grows well in warm climates.
 It is fairly vigorous, with a plant grown from a young graft usually beginning to fruit in four years, yielding thousands of lemons over its lifetime.
 These plants require an adequate amount of water but well-drained soil is crucial.
 However, allowing the soil to dry out slightly between watering keeps the plant moist enough, but not too moist or dry.
 Along with watering and sunlight, Meyer lemon trees need high nitrogen fertilizer that is slow-releasing.
 These plants should only be given fertilizer within the growing season (spring-fall) and never in the winter unless the leaves are yellowing; then, they should be given water and fertilizer.
 While fruit is produced throughout the year, the majority of the crop is harvest-ready in winter.
 Trees require adequate water, but less in the winter.
 For maximum yield, they should be fertilized during growing periods.

 New branches are thorny to protect the young shoots, but the thorns transform into secondary branches with age.
 Pruning plays a very important role in growing the most successful tree; this keeps the plant in shape and avoids unnecessary overcrowding plants to leave room for the lemons.
 It allows the plant to receive the proper airflow, which enhances the plant to grow strong and well while also preventing the plant from any potential diseases..

 Culinary uses

-The Meyer lemon is sweeter than other lemons with only a slight tartness, and is said to taste a bit like a tangerine.
+The Meyer lemon is sweeter than other lemons with only a slight tartness, and is said to taste a bit like a tangerine, or a navel orange.
 It is used often to season fish and seafood.

 Improved Meyer

 By the mid-1940s, the Meyer lemon had grown widely in California.
-However, at that time, it was discovered that most of the Meyer lemon trees being cloned were symptomless carriers of the Citrus tristeza virus, a virus which had killed millions of citrus trees all over the world and rendered other millions useless for production.
+However, at that time, it was discovered that most of the Meyer lemon trees being cloned were asymptomatic carriers of the Citrus tristeza virus, which had killed millions of citrus trees all over the world and rendered other millions useless for production.
 After this finding, most of the Meyer lemon trees in the United States were destroyed to save other citrus trees.
-The Meyer lemon is also known as the Valley Lemon.

 A virus-free selection was found in the 1950s and was certified and released in 1975 by the University of California as the 'Improved Meyer lemon' – Citrus × meyeri 'Improved'.